-3.6 Health Protection
+3.4 Health Protection

-The Department provides support to the Norfolk Health Protection Unit.
+The Department provides support to the Anglia Health protection Team.
 This includes attendance at committee meetings and support for outbreak investigation and management as required.

-3.7 Management Arrangements
+3.5 Management arrangements

-3.7.1 The management arrangements are consistent with the recommendations of the DH Strategic Review of Pathology services (1995), notably paragraphs 4.22-4.26.
-A Consultant Medical Microbiologist or Consultant equivalent is Head of Department.
-All Consultants and holders of Consultant equivalent posts are eligible to be considered for Head of Department, which is reviewed on a 3 yearly basis, and usually agreed within the Department.
-Currently, Dr Reham Soliman is the Service Lead/Head of Department for the EPA Microbiology Department.
+3.5.1 The management arrangements are consistent with the recommendations of the DH Strategic Review of Pathology services (1995), notably paragraphs 4.22-4.26.
+A Consultant Medical Microbiologist or Consultant equivalent is Service Clinical Lead.
+All Consultants and holders of consultant equivalent posts are eligible to be considered for Head of the Department post, which is reviewed on a 3 yearly basis, agreed within the Department and also eligible to apply for the Chief of Service post through a process of application and interview within the Trust.
+Currently, Dr Reham Soliman is the Clinical Lead for Microbiology and Virology Services.
+Usually, the person undertaking the roles of ICD/DIPC will not be Service Clinical Lead at the same time.

-The post holder will have administrative or managerial duties as agreed with the Head of Department, Clinical Lead for Virology and other Consultant colleagues and will be expected to attend Departmental meetings.

-- 3.7.2 All consultants belong to the Trust Consultant Staff Committee.
-The consultant virologist participates in a wide range of trust committees depending on their specific areas of responsibility and interest. - 3.7.3 All Consultant Microbiologists (Bacteriologists and Virology) are members of the Eastern Region Microbiology Development Group and can participate in the Regional Bacteriology Forum, the Regional Virology Forum and the Regional Epidemiology Committee, all of which are facilitated by the PHE.
+- 3.5.2 The post holder will have administrative or managerial duties as agreed with the Service Clinical Lead and other Consultant colleagues. - 3.5.3 All consultants belong to the Trust Consultant Staff Committee.
+The Consultant Microbiologists participate in a wide range of Trust committees depending on their specific areas of responsibility and interest. - 3.5.3 All Consultant Microbiologists are members of the Eastern Region Microbiology Development Group and participate in the Regional Bacteriology Forum, the Regional Virology Forum and the Regional Epidemiology Committee, all of which are facilitated by UKHSA.